Ready to learn more?

 A Letter of Permission (LOP) authorizes you to take a course or courses at another college or university (called the host institution) and specifies U of R transfer credit.
 You will send one copy to the host institution with your application for admission and one copy will remain in your Luther student file.
 Make an appointment with a Luther advisor to begin this process.

-You must arrange for an official transcript to be sent to Admissions Office, University of Regina, Regina SK, S4S 0A2.
+You must arrange for an official transcript to be sent to Enrolment Services, University of Regina, Regina SK, S4S 0A2.
 The transcript will be forwarded to the Luther College Academic Office for evaluation and your transferred course credit will be added to your academic record.

-No, we can’t.
+No, unfortunately we don’t have this information.
 The institution you are transferring to will assess your University of Regina courses once you have provided them with an official transcript and you have been admitted to a program.
+Remember to keep your syllabi as they may request copies for your transfer credit evaluation.